 These 5 individuals have been sent their prizes...but, why stop now?
-There were so many good ideas, I want to keep this contest open for another month!
+There were so many good ideas, I want to keep this contest open!
 Do you have ideas about increasing our membership?
 Would you like to try for a $25 gift card?
 Send your ideas to firstname.lastname@example.org!

 I've also thought:

 Vilvi -start a Meetup account

 Vilvi- form anonymous surveys to get input from people in different groups.